torvalds/linux/Documentation/firmware-guide/acpi/apei/einj.rst

   Same use as param1 above.
 For example, if error type is of memory related type, then param2 should be a physical memory address mask.
-  Linux requires page or narrower granularity, say, 0xfffffffffffff000.
+  GNU/Linux requires page or narrower granularity, say, 0xfffffffffffff000.

 - param3